-How to make Dashi - An Essential Japanese Seasoning
+How To Make Dashi - An Essential Japanese Seasoning

-Clockwise from the top left corner on the photo; dried shiitake mushrooms, dried baby sardines (Iriko or niboshi), dried kelp (Kombu) and dried bonito flakes (Katsuobushi)
+Dashi is a broth or stock created by simmering various ingredients, including dried shiitake mushrooms, dried baby sardines (Iriko or niboshi), dried kelp (Kombu), and dried bonito flakes (Katsuobushi), as seen in the photo.

 Overview